fargenfo/linkseq-demux/README.md

-# LinkSeq-Demux -- basecall/demultiplex linked-reads [WIP]
+# LinkSeq-Demux -- basecall/demultiplex and trim linked-reads [WIP]

 **Note:** This pipeline is a work in progress.